 Iliotibial band syndrome

 IT syndrome or runners knee as it is sometimes called is a gradual onset injury causing pain on the outside of the knee.
 Over time the pain gets progressively worse until the player must stop.
-Typically the they will rest for a period of time until symptoms go only for it to return again as soon as they go back to playing tennis or running.
+Typically they will rest for a period of time until symptoms go only for it to return again as soon as they go back to playing tennis or running.
 Treatment is based around reducing the pain and inflammation along with stretching, foam roller use and strengthening exercises.
 Read more about IT band syndrome.

-Patellofemoral Pain Syndrome (PFPS) also known as runners knee, chondromalacia patellae is a generic term used to describe kneecap pain at the front of the knee.
+Patellofemoral Pain Syndrome (PFPS) also known as runners knee, chondromalacia patella is a generic term used to describe kneecap pain at the front of the knee.
 Symptoms include an aching pain in the knee joint, particularly at the front of the knee around and under the patella.
 Treatment includes rest, applying ice or cold therapy to reduce pain and inflammation along with a full rehabilitation program of specific exercises along with knee taping.
 Read more on patella pain.

 Low back pain

-Back pain can be acute (sudden onset back pain) or chronic back pain (gradual onset or persistant).
+Back pain can be acute (sudden onset back pain) or chronic back pain (gradual onset or persistent).
 It can be difficult to diagnose due to the complexity and the number of structures and tissues in the lower back that can cause pain.
 Pain radiating down the leg is known as Sciatica.
 Read more on lower back pain.

-Also known as lateral epicondylitis it is more of a generaic term for pain on the outside of the elbow of which there can be a number of causes.
-A poor backhand technique where the player as a soft or bent wrist can cause tennis elbow although it is even more common through repetitive strain in daily activities such as typing on a keyboard, using a screwdriver or gripping heavy objects.
+Also known as lateral epicondylitis it is more of a generic term for pain on the outside of the elbow of which there can be a number of causes.
+A poor backhand technique where the player as a soft or bent wrist can cause tennis elbow although it is even more common through the repetitive strain in daily activities such as typing on a keyboard, using a screwdriver or gripping heavy objects.
 Read more on Tennis elbow.

 Should I seek professional treatment?